nuanom/nuanom-docs/src/content/docs/guides/merchant/upload-products.md

 ---
-title: How to upload products with the Nuanom app
+title: Upload your shop's products
 description: The first step to managing your Nuanom shop.
 ---